cetz-package/cetz/src/bezier.typ

 /// Shorten curve by distance d.
 This keeps the curvature of the
 /// curve by finding new values along the original curve.
-/// If d is positive the curve gets shortened from s on,
+/// If d is positive the curve gets shortened by moving s
-/// if d is negative it gets shortened form its end e.
+/// closer to e, if d is negative, e is moved closer to s.
+/// The points s and e are moved along the curve, keeping the
+/// kurves curvature the same (the control points get recalculated).
 ///
 /// - s  (vector): Curve start
 /// - e  (vector): Curve end